How Do We Know What God Is Telling Us?

 The Inner Voice or Prompting of the Spirit

-The rhema word of God can be considered an inner prompting of the Spirit.
 The Holy Spirit also communicates messages that are not strictly Scripture, but will never violate or contradict Scripture.
 God’s Spirit communicates via what we might call an inner voice, dreams, visions, and the gifts of the Spirit, as listed in 1 Corinthians 12:7-11.
 Once again, we cannot manufacture these communications.
 Our responsibility is to listen alertly in expectation that God will speak.
-I will not go into more detail about this here, but, if you are interested, you can read more about it in my book, Promise of the Father, which goes into great detail about the baptism and gifts of the Holy Spirit.
+I will not go into more detail about this at this time, but, if you are interested, you can read more about it in my book, Promise of the Father, which goes into greater detail about the baptism and gifts of the Holy Spirit.

 This kind of communication is very real, but sadly many followers of Christ are almost totally ignorant and out of touch with this tremendous way God shows us things.
 I have heard clear words, not audible, but extremely clear from the Holy Spirit.
 I do not know how I knew it was God’s Spirit.
 We just know by the Spirit.